 We have an extensive clinical trials program for movement disorders where we evaluate and recruit patients for novel clinical research protocols that have been developed to study the effectiveness of new treatments.
 Patients who participate in our clinical trials have access to the latest experimental evaluations and therapies, as well as ongoing clinical care.

-Numerous clinical trials are underway within the Mount Sinai Health System on more effective treatments for a range of movement disorders, in particular, Parkinson’s disease, dystonia, essential tremor, and ALS.
+Numerous clinical trials are underway within the Mount Sinai Health System on more effective treatments for a range of movement disorders, in particular, Parkinson’s disease, dystonia, and essential tremor.